kemurphy3/athlete-performance-predictor/README.md

 ## 🙏 Acknowledgments

-- VeSync for providing smart device APIs
-- Strava for comprehensive fitness data
+- Strava for comprehensive fitness data and profile information
 - The open-source community for data analysis libraries
 - Sports science researchers whose work informed this project